boristopalov/petri/README.md

 # Petri

-An orchestrator framework for multi-agent LLM apps, intended to be used for observing AI-to-AI interactions.
+A framework for running multi-agent experiments and observing how they interact.

 ## Overview